shreyas-nikam/68714c985887adf827c47d2f/documentation.md

     st.header("Interactive Risk Profile Grid")
     st.markdown(r"""
 **Business Value:**
 Visualizing risks in a grid, plotted by likelihood and severity, provides an intuitive way to categorize and prioritize operational risks.
 Stakeholders can easily see the most critical risks that require immediate attention.
-This is directly analogous to the 'Generic Risk Profiles' grid discussed in the Handbook [4].
+This is directly analogous to the 'Generic Risk Profiles' grid.

 The risk profile is split into four sections:
 - Ignore